ldejager/mariadb-galera-cluster/docs/digitalocean.md

 cp providers/digitalocean.sample.tf terraform.tf
 ```
 - Provide your token and check that the SSH key path is correct in `terraform.tf`
-- Review the provided `cloud-config.yml` file and make any amendments if required.
-- Run terraform get to download and update the required modules.

 ```shell
 terraform get
 ```